Terms of Service

 (f) Force Majeure.
 To the extent caused by force majeure, no delay, failure, or default will constitute a breach of this Agreement.

 (g) Assignment & Successors.
-Neither party may assign this Agreement or any of its rights or obligations hereunder without the other’s express written consent, except that either party may assign this Agreement to the surviving entity in a merger of that party into another entity.
+Either party may assign this Agreement or any of its rights or obligations hereunder without the other’s express written consent, except that Recipient may not make any such assignment if Recipient has a written agreement with Provider for "unmetered" use of the Services.
 Except to the extent forbidden in the previous sentence, this Agreement will be binding upon and inure to the benefit of the respective successors and assigns of the parties.

 (h) Provider shall have the right to disclose Recipient as a customer and to use Recipient’s logo on its website and marketing collateral.
 Neither Provider nor Recipient shall disclose the terms of this agreement to any third party.
 If Recipient has been admitted to the Sovren Accelerator Program, Recipient must cooperate with Provider on publicity and will also provide a prominent notice on its website that Provider is a technology vendor to Recipient, and provide a link to Provider’s website.